Since the COVID-19 pandemic has changed the way facilities operate, you should review and recreate your preventive maintenance plan.

 - Update your training for service and repair procedures, and make sure operations personnel understand how to safely use, inspect and maintain the equipment.

-- Keep the log process simple to ensure its use and adjust the time that is needed into their schedule to inspect, lubricate, and clean up.
+- Keep the log process simple to ensure its use and adjust the time that is needed in their schedule to inspect, lubricate, and clean up.

 A preventive maintenance plan is critical to any maintenance management program and balancing it with a smart reactive maintenance plan and a predictive plan will help you avoid unplanned downtime and increase productivity while operating within budget.